Pénjamo

-Pénjamo (Penlamu or Penxamo 'place of ahuehuetes or sabinos'; Cradle of Hidalgo) is the seat of Pénjamo municipality, one of 46 municipalities of Guanajuato, Mexico.
+Pénjamo (Penlamu, "place of ahuehuetes") is a city in Guanajuato, Mexico.
+It is the seat of Pénjamo municipality.
 It was cofounded in 1549 by Guamares, Purépechas, and Otomis prior to the outbreak of the Chichimeca war.

-The city is located to the southwest of the condition, and accounts for a total of 164,261.27 hectares of land that corresponds to 5.20% of the state total.
-It borders the municipalities of Abasolo, Cuerámaro, and Manuel Doblado de Guanajuato and the states of Jalisco and Michoacán.
-According to the 2000 Census, the total population of the municipality was 144,426; however, in the last census, conducted in 2010, the total population of the city was near 41,000, the majority of which devotes themselves to the services, trade, tourist services.
-The motto of the city is " M. Hidalgo Cradle", because in 1753, Miguel Hidalgo y Costilla, the Father of the Mexican Motherland, was born in the Hacienda of Corralejo near the city.
+The city is located in the southwest of Guanajuato, and accounts for a total of 164,261.27 hectares of land, or 5.20% of the total land in the state.
+It borders the municipalities of Abasolo, Cuerámaro, and Manuel Doblado and the states of Jalisco and Michoacán.
+According to the 2000 census, the total population of the municipality was 144,426; however, in the last census, conducted in 2010, the total population of the city was near 41,000, the majority of which devotes themselves to the services, trade, tourist services.
+The motto of the city is "Cradle of Hidalgo" ("Cuna de Hidalgo"), because in 1753, Miguel Hidalgo y Costilla, known as the Father of the Nation, was born in the Hacienda de Corralejo near the city.

-Pénjamo was approved by the Congress of Union of the United Mexican States, Pénjamo's Metropolitan Zone Pénjamo - La Piedad which there is placed in the conditions Mexican's states of Guanajuato and Michoacan.
-The zone a population registers, according to the 2005 count of the INEGI [1] of 229,289 inhabitants.
-The Urban Delegation Santa Ana Pacueco, belonging to Pénjamo's City, is joined to La Piedad, Michoacan and only they are divided by the river Lerma though they are joined by 7 bridges (Hatches, Big River, Quota, Michoacán, Guanajuato, Cabadas and Them Dwell).
-For which both cities share needs and common problems, and they search of is Metropolitan Zone.
+The locality of Santa Ana Pacueco, which is part of Pénjamo, is linked to La Piedad in Michoacán by seven bridges over the Lerma River.
+Because of this, the two cities have common needs and problems.
+To address this, the Mexican Congress created the Pénjamo-La Piedad Metropolitan Area in 2010.
+The area had a population of 229,289 people according to the 2005 INEGI census.
+The locality of Santa Ana Pacueco is linked to La Piedad by seven bridges over the Lerma River.

 Geography

-Pénjamo's city, municipal head-board, is located to the 101° 42 ' 22 " of length to the west of the Meridian of Greenwich and to the 20° 25 ' 44 " north latitude.
-Its elevation in approximately 1,700 meters above sea level, but in some places, like Pénjamo's Saw, it reaches an elevation of 2400 meters above sea level.
+Pénjamo has an elevation in approximately 1,700 meters above sea level, but in some places, like Sierra de Pénjamo, it reaches an elevation of 2,400 meters above sea level.

-It comes near to the city for the federal road 90, which he communicates to Irapuato's city with the city of Guadalajara, in the condition of Straw hat.
-It is located to approximately 40 minutes of Irapuato's city.
+The city is located near Mexican Federal Highway 90.
+It is approximately 40 minutes from the city of Irapuato and 130 km from León.

-A great part of the city, one agrees on the skirts of Pénjamo's Mountains, other one divides between that the zone is center, one finds in a zone wave, whereas other one departs from the city one agrees in hills and few part in flat zone, for what some Pénjamo's streets are very high whereas very linear others.
+A large part of the city lies on the slopes of Sierra de Pénjamo.
+The rest of the city is divided between hills and flat land.
+For this reason, some of Pénjamo's streets are very steep while others are straight.